 Grow an Indoor Garden Without Grow Lights

 I had a beautiful garden in Oregon—the soil of the Willamette Valley is some of the best in the United States.
 My house was situated on a good plot of land, and I had plenty of space and soil to garden.
-The weather in Oregon is ideal for growing most vegetables and fruits and I took advantage of this.
-I had a hearty amount of spinach, leaf lettuce, broccoli, summer squash, peas, beans, carrots, radishes, watermelon, cantaloupe, potatoes, tomatoes (not to mention blueberries and the patch of fruit trees).
+The weather in Oregon is ideal for growing most vegetables and fruits, and I took advantage of this.
+I had a hearty amount of spinach, leaf lettuce, broccoli, summer squash, peas, beans, carrots, radishes, watermelon, cantaloupe, potatoes, and tomatoes (not to mention blueberries and the patch of fruit trees).

-At the beginning of this school year, I made the trek to the mid-west.
-I am now at a small school in Minnesota.
-Fall-time was beautiful and the snow is wonderful (on certain fronts), but needless to say—I am not in ideal gardening conditions.
-Even though the conditions make a garden seem impossible, I could not shake the passion that I have for gardening.
+At the beginning of the following school year, I made the trek to the Midwest to attend a small school in Minnesota.
+Fall-time was beautiful, and the snow was wonderful (on certain fronts), but needless to say—I was not in ideal gardening conditions.
+Even though the conditions made a garden seem impossible, I could not shake the passion that I have for gardening.

 A windowsill (or many windowsills) is an ideal place for an indoor garden, but there are some things you should remember.
 The direction that your window faces is very important to keep in mind:

-My window is a south-east facing window.
+My window is a southeast-facing window.
 It is almost ideal, except there is a building nearby that blocks the sun in the evening.
 I decided to start easy.
-I am currently growing radishes (in Saint Francis pots, if you check the picture below), beans, carrots, lettuce and peas so far.
+I grew radishes (in Saint Francis pots, if you check the picture below), beans, carrots, lettuce, and peas at first.

 Indoor Garden Supplies

 My roommate and I headed to a large hardware store in town and found all the supplies we needed for under twenty dollars!
-We got plenty of potting soil (it is important that you either use potting soil or a mixture of soils—although outdoor soil can be great for planting outdoors, it is usually not ideal for the indoor garden), packs of seeds (including some flowers) and fertilizer.
+We got plenty of potting soil (it is important that you either use potting soil or a mixture of soils—although outdoor soil can be great for planting outdoors, it is usually not ideal for the indoor garden), packs of seeds (including some flowers), and fertilizer.
 These are all the supplies you need to start an indoor garden.
-Of course you can take it to the next level buying pots, hangers, artificial lighting, etc.
+Of course, you can take it to the next level by buying pots, hangers, artificial lighting, etc.

 Instead of buying pots, we found some recycled bottles and bags that ended up making some great plant pots.
-We simply cut the top off of some jugs, filled them with soil and planted the seeds.
+We simply cut the tops off of some jugs, filled them with soil, and planted the seeds.